-Students studying in secondary school, typically at the ages of 13 and/or 14 years will choose which subjects that they wish to pursue at GCSE level the following September.
-Students tend to begin to discuss their favourite subjects, career ambitions and what topics that will unlock their potential during the last terms of year 9.
-The subjects that students choose are optional, and usually include 4 subjects that they study alongside other subjects that either follow the national curriculum, or the curriculum set by the academy, that are compulsory, such as, English, Maths and Science.
+Students studying in secondary school, typically aged either 13 or 14 years will choose which subjects that they wish to pursue at GCSE level the following September.
+Students tend to begin to discuss their favourite subjects, career ambitions and which topics will unlock their potential during the last terms of year 9.
+The subjects that students choose are optional, and usually include 4 subjects that they study alongside the national curriculum that are compulsory, such as, English, Maths and Science.
 An English Language and Literature degree, Maths degree, Physics degree, Chemistry degree and a Biology degree will also require you to have these GCSEs.

 Although there are many educational opportunities for young people, GCSE choices aid to establish a path for students that will lead them onto A-Levels, Bachelor’s Degrees or even Postgraduate qualifications (Postgraduate personal statements have a different tone to them, however, so be aware of this before you write your UCAS Application).

 Students who have an undecided future, or would like to keep their options open at GCSE level will do best to choose subjects that can lead on to many different pathways at Further or Higher Education level.
-Studying an array of subjects, which require different skills will show employers and academic institutions that you can juggle differing areas and perform well in all of them besides the differences.
-Therefore, a Language course, Humanities subject, social science and/or Art course can help students by opening many doors in the near future and can help with degree choices in the future.
+Studying an array of subjects, which require different skills will show employers and academic institutions that you can juggle differing areas and perform well in all of them.
+Therefore, a language course, humanities subject, social science and/or art course can help students by opening many doors and with degree choices in the future.

 Those who choose to study subjects that are very different to each other, or new to their standard curriculum will be in good practice for when choosing and studying A Levels at college and searching for a degree at university as this will likely be the case.

-However, it is also essential for students to enjoy their time while studying their GCSE subjects; otherwise, they may find the work stressful, demanding and overwhelming, as also disliking the subject greatly.
+However, it is also essential for students to enjoy their time whilst studying their GCSE subjects; otherwise, they may find the work stressful, demanding and overwhelming.

 Studying several courses simultaneously is difficult, and even though it teaches young people about time-management, organisation and work skills, as the majority of courses are compulsory, and only a small percentage of classes are chosen by the individual, it is key that they enjoy themselves.
-Year 9 students, when thinking about the GCSE options carefully should discover what subjects they enjoy, and not pick varying subjects solely because they are unsure what they want to do in the future.
-Choosing to study subjects that they enjoy is important too.
-Both advantages should be balanced evenly.
+Year 9 students, when thinking about the GCSE options should carefully consider which subjects they enjoy, and not just pick varying subjects solely because they are unsure of what they want to do in the future.

 Individuals should spend efficient time choosing their GCSE subjects as these classes will be featured on their school timetable every day for two years – which can be quite tough to handle if it was a bad choice – and could affect what subjects they can then study at college/sixth form or university.